 And the ROI of hardwood floors speaks for itself––according to realtor.com, the average ROI for installing hardwood floors hovers in the 70%–80% range, depending on the specifics of the project, flooring layout, and your property’s location

 There’s no question that there’s been a huge increase in demand homes with wide plank hardwood floors in recent years.
-One of the major trends is hand-scraped, distressed, or reclaimed wood floors, which add rustic undertones to the room in which the floors are installed.
+One of the major trends we are currently seeing is hand-scraped, distressed, or reclaimed wood floors, which add rustic undertones to the room in which the floors are installed.

 Hardwood floors in general also super customizable, with a variety of different stain colors and finishes available to suit any taste.
 They’re also available in different types, from solid to prefinished, in order to fit perfectly with any lifestyle.

-Another major reason why many people looking to buy a home prefer hardwood floors is that they are durable, easy to clean, and they don’t tend to hold onto dust like a carpet would.
+Another reason why many people looking to buy a home prefer hardwood floors is that they are durable, easy to clean, and they don’t tend to hold onto dust or grime like a carpet would.

 The bottom line: Wide plank floors can increase the resale value of your home